giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 > This strategy is based on the observation that the visual and audio spaces are fine-grained (there are many visual or sounds of guitars that might be really different to each other) while the textual domain is more coarse as its goal is to abstract away details (e.g. a single “guitar” word).

-This idea weighs in favor of pre-processing the images first, *eg* by using an image encoder before feeding the resulting embeddings to the Language Model.
+This idea weighs in favor of pre-processing the images first, *eg* by using an image encoder before feeding the resulting embeddings to the language model.

 However, are we sure to know how finer-grained vision is, compared to text?
 And do all text tokens have the same granularity?